syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/views.md

 {% previewsample "page.domainurl/code-snippet/schedule/view-cs16" %}
 {% endif %}

+#### Control number of events displayed in a single row

+By default, you can view single appointment on each day cell.
+If you have more than one appointment in a day, the `+ more` text indicator will be available on that cell, clicking on which will allows you to view the hidden appointments of a day.
+You can decide how many appointments can render on a day based on your Schedule and Month cell height using `maxEventsPerRow` property within views property view options. whereas its default value is 1.
+The `maxEventsPerRow` property is only applicable for month, timeline, and timeline year views.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/schedule/view-cs19/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/view-cs19/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/view-cs19" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/schedule/view-cs19/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/view-cs19/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/view-cs19" %}
+{% endif %}

+> The property `maxEventsPerRow` will be applicable only when EnableAutoRowHeight feature is disabled in the Schedule.

 ## Extending view intervals

 It is possible to customize the display of default number of days on different Scheduler view modes.
 For example, a day view can be extended to display 3 days by setting the `interval` option as 3 for the `Day` option within the `views` property as depicted in the following code example.
 In the same way, you can also display 2 weeks by setting interval 2 for the `Week` option.